 Size (open): 5.71 x 7.35 x 0.18 inches

 Weight: 8.8 ounces

-The result is a very charming device that is nonetheless difficult to recommend.
-While too rough around the edges to finish as one of 2020’s best phones, our Microsoft Surface Duo review reveals what makes one of the year’s most curious handsets so exciting and maddening all at once.
+The overall result is a charming handset that is still difficult to recommend.
+While it's still a little rough around the edges to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the year's most curious devices.

 Microsoft Surface Duo review: Price and release date